-This year we are initiating a multi-year plan to hire several faculty members.
-The goals include establishing groups in systems and in machine learning.
-We also are interested in attracting leading scholars in areas that complement our existing strengths.
+The Computer Science Department anticipates multiple hires at all levels as it continues to build its new program.
+This year we are particularly pleased to announce the Yahoo!
+Founder Chair in systems.
+The Yahoo!
+Founder Chair will anchor a new research group in systems, an area where we expect to make multiple hires.
+We invite interested applicants to contact the department chair, Professor Michael Mislove, at firstname.lastname@example.org about their potential candidacy.
+We also anticipate hires in machine learning.
 These positions are open at all ranks.
 Each of the successful candidates has the possibility of a joint appointment with IHMC.
 Our goal is to continue to develop a distinguished faculty representing a broad range of areas of computer science.
 For more information, follow the link above to Open Positions.

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 firstname.lastname@example.org